 The town of Oatman, AZ – OH what fun!!
 This is a quirky, fun place.
 Unique shops, and wild donkeys roaming the town.
 I mean ruling the town.
 While we were there they would often try to get into the shops because some of the shop owners have favorites they feed on a regular basis, and the donkeys know this.
 Also, the gunfighter wild west show happens every day in the middle of town at noon.
 The street is blocked, and it’s about a 15 minute, very humorous thing to see.
-The area real close to the town of Oatman to boondock is stunning as well (Boondocking information below).
+The area close to the town of Oatman to boondock is also stunning (Boondocking information below).

 Don’t miss this beautiful overlook near Oatman.
 The views are amazing.
 And the drive is even better!